cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 The [World Wide Web (WWW)](https://en.wikipedia.org/wiki/World_Wide_Web), as we know it today, is basically a vast collection of data accessible through **the internet**.
 The internet ensures that the data (i.e., `0`s and `1`s), is constantly transmitted from servers to clients and vice versa.
 Most users perceive the web through the data that is rendered by **web browsers**.
-Browsers are software applications that rely on various **web technologies** to transform the data into more established and human-friendly web pages.
+Browsers are software applications that rely on various **web technologies** to transform the data into more readable and human-friendly web pages.
 These three core layers (highlighted above with bold font) are responsible for keeping the web alive.
 This post dives deep into the last layer: web technologies.
 But before that, let's take a look at the big picture.